ShivankK26/Router-Academy-Courses/docs/understanding-router-ccif/Introduction to CCIF & it Matters.md

 sidebar_position: 3
 ---

-# Module 3: Introduction to CCIF & it Matters
+# Module 3: Introduction to CCIF & Why it Matters

 <iframe width="560" height="315" src="https://www.youtube.com/embed/1Hb70YkFVi8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Introduction
+## Why Does CCIF Matter so Much?

 Router’s cross-chain Intent Framework (CCIF) is a Pluggable Intent Layer that sits at the top of the Application Layer, empowering Developers to Create User-Centric Applications on familiar L1s and L2s (including but not limited to EVM and Cosmos-Based Chains) and allowing users to Execute Complex DeFi Operations with a Click of a Button.